Augmentations, reduced ideal point gluings and compact type degenerations of curves: Deformation

 where~$\cA_{\bcX_b} = \cO_{\bcX_b}^\perp \subset \Db(\bcX_b)$ and~$\rho_{\cX_b} \colon \cX_b \to \bcX_b$ is the restriction of~$\crho$.
 Mutating the second component to the left, we obtain

 Comparing it with

 we conclude that~$\cD_b = \langle \cO_{\cX_b}, \Db(\cC_b) \rangle$, and by Lemma~\ref{lem:ac-blowup} we have~$\cD_b \simeq \Db(\cO,\cC_b)$, as required. \end{proof}

+To conclude this section we briefly discuss a relation between the smooth and proper family of triangulated categories~$\cD$ constructed in Theorem~\ref{thm:main} and the relative Jacobian for the family of curves~$\cC/B$.
 Assume that~$\kk = \CC$ and (for simplicity) that the fibers of the smooth proper family of threefolds~$\bcX/B$ used in~\eqref{eq:def-cx} for the construction of~$\cX/B$ have trivial intermediate Jacobians (e.g., $\bcX = \P^3 \times B$ as in Lemma~\ref{lem:cc-bcx}).
 By~\cite[Conjecture~1.6]{KS25} under appropriate assumptions a smooth and proper over~$B$ family of categories~$\cD/B$ should give rise to an abelian scheme~$\cJ/B$ fiberwise isomorphic to the family of intermediate Jacobians of the fibers of~$\cD/B$, i.e., so that~$\cJ_b \cong \Jac(\cD_b)$ for all~$b \in B$.
 In our case,

 by Theorem~\ref{thm:main} and Propositions~\ref{prop:invariants-rpg}\ref{it:jac-rpg}, \ref{prop:invariants-ac}\ref{it:jac-ac}, and such an abelian scheme can be constructed ad hoc as~$\cJ \coloneqq \Pic^0(\cC/B)$.
 Thus, the family of categories~$\cD/B$ can be considered as a categorification of this family~$\cJ/B$ of principally polarized abelian varieties.